oliviertassinari/babel-plugin-transform-react-remove-prop-types/README.md

 ## The problem solved

-Remove unnecessary React `propTypes` from the production build.
+Remove React `propTypes` from the production build, as they are only used in development.
 You can **save bandwidth** by removing them.

 ## Example